-Police: Pennsylvania day care center fire kills 5 children
+5 children killed in day care center fire in Pennsylvania

 ERIE, Pa.
-(AP) - Authorities say a morning fire in Pennsylvania claimed the lives of five children and sent another person to the hospital.
+(AP) - An early morning fire in Pennsylvania at a residential building housing a day care center killed five children and sent the owner to the hospital, authorities said.

-Lt.
-Szocki of the Erie Police Department said the victims died in a fire in Erie reported at about 1:15 a.m.
-Sunday.

-Chief Guy Santone of the Erie Fire Department says the victims ranged in ages from 8 months to 7 years.
+The fire was reported in Erie, a northwest lake town, at about 1:15 a.m.
+Sunday, Chief Guy Santone of the Erie Fire Department said.

-The Erie Regional Chamber and Growth Partnership lists a daycare at the fire address.
-Erie Police Chief Dan Spizarny told the Erie Times-News that detectives are working to determine whether any of the victims were staying at the daycare.
+The victims ranged in ages from 8 months to 7 years, Santone said.
+The Erie Regional Chamber and Growth Partnership lists a day care at the fire address.

+Valerie Lockett-Slupski, standing across the street from the fire-damaged house, said she was the grandmother of four of the children, and that they were staying at the day care because their parents were working overnight, the Erie Times-News reported .
+She said the family had two boys and two girls and had used the day care for almost a year.

+“So we are all at a loss, trying to figure out how this happened,” Lockett-Slupski told the newspaper.

-Chief Fire Inspector John Widomski told The Erie Times-News that a woman who also lives at the residence was flown to UPMC Mercy for treatment.
-Fire Chief Guy Santone told the paper that a neighbor was also injured.
+The owner of the day care was flown to UPMC Mercy for treatment, Santone said.
+He said a neighbor was also injured.

+Chief Fire Inspector John Widomski told the newspaper that the fire appeared to have started in the living room area on the first floor.
+The department’s two fire inspectors and three Erie police detectives trained in fire investigations are working to determine the cause of the blaze.

+The chamber site lists the Harris Family Daycare at that address as “a 24 hour, 7 days a week childcare service including holidays.
+We provide transportation and teach kids age appropriate skills.”
+The state Department of Human Services Office of Child Development and Early Learning listed the day care as in compliance with requirements following a Dec.
+28, 2018, inspection.

 Sign up for Daily Newsletters